Ron Howard and Brian Grazer say that their accelerator can help diversify Hollywood – TechCrunch

 “Right now we’re in a creative renaissance with podcasts and Instagrams … finding their way into the center of the narrative,” Howard said.

-Grazer said he often looks at YouTube in particular.
-At the same time, he cautioned that creating content for these online platforms requires a different skillset than writing movies or TV.
+Grazer said he often looks at YouTube, in particular.
+At the same time, he cautioned that creating content for these online platforms requires a different skill set than writing movies or TV.

 “It doesn’t reduce the likelihood of their success necessarily, but it’s a different art form,” he said.
 “Because writing a teleplay or a screenplay, even the greatest playwrights can’t do that particular thing — you have to be trained.”

-Still, Imagine found at least one idea in an Instagram Story, developing a comedic show around an actor (Grazer didn’t want to say who it was, but it’s probably Arnold Schwarzenegger) with a donkey named Lulu and a miniature horse named Whiskey.
+Still, Imagine found at least one idea in an Instagram Story, developing a comedic show around an actor (Grazer didn’t want to say who it is, but it’s probably Arnold Schwarzenegger) with a donkey named Lulu and a miniature horse named Whiskey.
 Apparently the show has attracted multiple bidders, and as for where it will end up, Grazer said, “It sort of seems like Amazon.
 I’ll let you know tomorrow.”